 A groundbreaking event was a Life Magazine article in 1947, followed by a series of articles in the Seattle Times newspaper about Ryther “success stories.”
 The real-life stories of child abuse, deprivation and trauma shocked people but resulted in greater public awareness that children could be helped by specific therapy along with love and affirmation at Ryther.

 From Wallingford to Wedgwood

 By 1950 the Wallingford building was considered to be outmoded and inadequate for Ryther’s needs, as it had an institutional feel with dormitories.
 The Four and Twenty Clubs began a search for new property, with the guideline that it should be in north Seattle for easy access to the University of Washington.

 Rather than a dormitory-style building, the Ryther campus now has four cottages and a main administration building with meeting rooms.
 The cottages can accommodate twelve children who each have their own bedroom.
 On the main floor of each cottage there is a livingroom, a meeting area and a kitchen with adjacent round tables for meals.
 The cottages have no live-in houseparents who sleep at the facility.
 The Ryther campus is staffed around the clock by psychologists and counselors who are watching out for the children through day and night, because nighttime can be a difficult time for traumatized children.

-As of 1962 Ryther has its own school building on-site, staffed by Seattle Public Schools.
+As of 1962 Ryther has its own school building on-site, staffed by special education teachers of Seattle Public Schools.
 It was found that children who have struggled with severe life issues, have moved a lot or have been in a series of foster homes, are usually behind grade level in school.
 The average length of stay at Ryther is nine months, and during that time while attending the Ryther School, children are given intensive individual attention so that they may catch up on their studies.

 Ways to help support the work of Ryther: